Round 1 of the Solar Energy Innovation Network

 Team Members: KCEC, Guzman Energy, Renewable Taos

-Project Description: KCEC is currently partnering with multiple stakeholders to plan the deployment of an additional 35 megawatts of solar photovoltaics by strategically deploying smaller one-megawatt solar arrays across their service area.
-In coordination with NREL, the team has developed a tool to identify the benefits and impacts of solar-plus-storage at specific locations on the grid, conduct complex scenario analyses across an entire distribution system, and identify opportunities for infrastructure and operational cost savings and improved resilience.
-Using the model, the team is writing an operational plan for solar build-out on their system.
-The model will be made available to other cooperative utilities interested in deploying solar.
-The team will share lessons learned, including insights on the shifts needed in organizational structure, systems, and procedures that will help build the internal capacity necessary for cooperative utilities to apply the tool.
+KCEC partnered with multiple stakeholders to deploy an additional 35 megawatts of solar PV by strategically deploying smaller one-megawatt solar arrays across their service area.
+In coordination with NREL, the team developed a tool to identify the benefits and impacts of solar plus storage at specific locations on the grid, conducted complex scenario analyses across an entire distribution system, and identified opportunities for infrastructure and operational cost savings and improved resilience.
+Using the model, the team completed an operational plan for solar build-out on their system.

 States Represented: New Mexico

-Improving Grid Flexibility and Resiliency through Advanced Siting and Operations of Solar + DER Cohort
+Improving Grid Flexibility and Resiliency Through Advanced Siting and Operations of Solar Plus DER Cohort

 - Assessing opportunities to improve PV's value through siting, load management, storage, and better integration with transportation electrification